lumaku/ctc-segmentation/README.md

 * `min_window_size`: Minimum window size considered for a single utterance.
 The current default value should be OK in most cases.

+* Localization: The character set is taken from the model dict, i.e., usually are generated with SentencePiece.
+An ASR model trained in the corresponding language and character set is needed.
+For asian languages, no changes to the CTC segmentation parameters should be necessary.
+One exception: If the character set contains any punctuation characters, "#", or the Greek char "ε", adapt the setting in an instance of `CtcSegmentationParameters` in `segmentation.py`.

+* `CtcSegmentationParameters` includes a blank character.
+Copy over the Blank character from the dictionary to the configuration, if in the model dictionary e.g. "\<blank>" instead of the default "_" is used.
+If the Blank in the configuration and in the dictionary mismatch, the algorithm raises an IndexError at backtracking.

 Two parameters are needed to correctly map the frame indices to a time stamp in seconds:

 * `subsampling_factor`: If the encoder sub-samples its input, the number of frames at the CTC layer is reduced by this factor.
 A BLSTMP encoder with subsampling 1_2_2_1_1 has a subsampling factor of 4.
 * `frame_duration`: This is the non-overlapping duration of a single frame in milliseconds (the inverse of frames per millisecond).
-* Localization: The character set is taken from the model dict, i.e., usually are generated with SentencePiece.
-An ASR model trained in the corresponding language and character set is needed.
-For asian languages, no changes to the CTC segmentation parameters should be necessary.
-One exception: If the character set contains any punctuation characters, "#", or the Greek char "ε", adapt the setting in an instance of `CtcSegmentationParameters` in `segmentation.py`.

 # Reference